Charge transport and mode transition in dual-energy electron beam diodes

-\textit{Introduction}---Electron beams \coloredcite{Tsimring_2007,Go_2022,Sharma_2025}, as directed electron streams characterized by their current density \coloredcite{Li_2025,Campanell_2012,Campanell_2016}, energy spectrum \coloredcite{Wenz_2019,Furman_2002,chen_2025_PRE} and spatiotemporal evolutions \coloredcite{Heri_2025,Ang_2007}, are indispensable drivers for various applications \coloredcite{Zhang_2017,Munoz_2024,Go_2024,chen_2025_PRAppl}, such as virtual cathode oscillators \coloredcite{Jiang_2024,Mumtaz_2024}, thermionic energy converters \coloredcite{Sitek_2021,Khalid_2016,Lin_2024}, compact terahertz sources \coloredcite{Andreas_2010,Zhang_2025,Kumar_2025}, and ultrafast switches \coloredcite{Nikoo_2020}.
+\textit{Introduction}---Electron beams \coloredcite{Tsimring_2007,Go_2022,Sharma_2025}, as directed electron streams characterized by their current density \coloredcite{Li_2025,Campanell_2012,Campanell_2016}, energy spectrum \coloredcite{Wenz_2019,Furman_2002,chen_2025_PRE} and spatiotemporal evolutions \coloredcite{Heri_2025,Ang_2007}, are indispensable drivers for various applications \coloredcite{Zhang_2017,Munoz_2024,Go_2024,chen_2025_PRAppl}, such as Pierce diodes \coloredcite{Ender_2000}, virtual cathode oscillators \coloredcite{Jiang_2024,Mumtaz_2024}, thermionic energy converters \coloredcite{Sitek_2021,Khalid_2016,Lin_2024}, compact terahertz sources \coloredcite{Chen_2026,Alexandersson_2026,Andreas_2010,Zhang_2025,Kumar_2025}, and ultrafast switches \coloredcite{Nikoo_2020}.
 In electron beam driven diodes, an injected intense electron current, accompanied by significant space charge effects \coloredcite{Birdsall_1966,Campanell_2025}, can limit the transmitted current to a maximum, which is known as the space-charge-limited (SCL) current \(J_\text{SCL}\) \coloredcite{Child_1911,Jaffe_1944}.
 The charge transport in diodes with mono-energetic electron beams has been well understood, and the maximum transmitted current obeys the prediction by the SCL current \(J_\text{SCL}\) \coloredcite{Zhu_2013,Garner_2023,Garner_2025}.
-Previously, first-principle particle-in-cell (PIC) simulations showed that in mono-energetic electron beam driven diodes, the transmitted current \(J_\text{tran}\) is as a function of the injected current \(J_\text{inj}\), i.e., \(J_\text{tran}=J_\text{inj}\) for \(J_\text{inj} \leq J_\text{SCL}\) whereas \(J_\text{tran}\) becomes saturated (or oscillating with nonzero emission velocity) for \(J_\text{inj}>J_\text{SCL}\) \coloredcite{Lafleur_2020,Lafleur_2022}.
+Previously, first-principle particle-in-cell (PIC) simulations showed that in mono-energetic electron beam driven diodes, the transmitted current \(J_\text{tran}\) is as a function of the injected current \(J_\text{inj}\), i.e., \(J_\text{tran}=J_\text{inj}\) for \(J_\text{inj} \leq J_\text{SCL}\), whereas \(J_\text{tran}\) becomes saturated (or oscillating with nonzero emission velocity) for \(J_\text{inj}>J_\text{SCL}\) \coloredcite{Lafleur_2020,Lafleur_2022}.
 If \(J_\text{inj}>J_\text{SCL}\), a virtual cathode (adjacent to the cathode) can form with an oscillating potential barrier, which periodically reflects less energetic electrons released from the cathode, thereby inducing space-charge oscillations \coloredcite{Bridges_1963,Lin_2025,Zhu_2023}.
 In the oscillation regime, existing analytical solutions can predict the spatial profiles of diode physical quantities (e.g., electric potential) \coloredcite{Lafleur_2020}.
 The scaling law for the space charge oscillation frequency has been theoretically derived and validated via PIC simulations \coloredcite{Lin_2025_pre}.
-However, the SCL current fails when electrons exhibit distributed energies (e.g., the Maxwell distribution for electron thermal motion) or multi-energy electron beams can form, since the space charge oscillations can be damped, resulting in a new steady state \coloredcite{Lafleur_2020}.
-Although the SCL current and oscillatory dynamics in mono-energy electron beam diodes have been well studied, electron beams with discrete energy components (e.g., dual-energy electron beams) exhibit emergent complexities, remaining to be understood for an uncharted theoretical framework.
+However, the SCL current fails when electrons have distributed energies (e.g., the Maxwell distribution for electron thermal motion) or when multi-energy electron beams form, since space-charge oscillations can be altered, leading to different steady states \coloredcite{Lafleur_2020}.
+Although well-studied in mono-energy beams, the SCL current and oscillatory dynamics in diodes with discrete energy components present emergent complexities, and a complete theoretical framework remains elusive.